top of page

 Rounding

-Rounding is great for real-world applications and for students to be able to make these connections.
+Rounding is great for real-world applications and for students to be able to make connections about numbers.
+My Rounding Task Card set is perfect for students to continue practicing this skill.

 Example - “I have about 700 baseball cards.”
 We would teach students that when you are discussing a number this high-it is sometimes easier to just round and estimate than to actually count your baseball cards out individually.
 Give a general estimate that is close.